BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Unlocked My Kingdom For A Wand/README.md

-My Kingdom for a Wand Unlocker
+Unlocked My Kingdom for a Wand
 ==============================

 Removes the kill restrictions for your targets during the Dragon Keep DLC